ccjr1120/drawing-board-app/README.md

  - Sketch.updatetool=>create different tool class
  -  All tool classes mount events in the constructor.
 And has a remove function is called when the tool class is repaced.
  - about others, in different class have different function implementations.

+ # how to run:
+ yarn && yarn dev